khrynczenko/RadioStream/README.md

 Be sure to have all system dependencies installed.
 To be precise you should check *dockerfile* that is used to setup CI environment.
 It can be found in root project directory in file `Dockerfile`.
 Roughly you need to have installed following packages.

-`apt-get install -y libx11-dev libfreetype6 libfreetype6-dev libxft-dev libxcursor-dev`
+`apt-get install -y libx11-dev libfreetype6 libfreetype6-dev libxft-dev libxcursor-dev libssl-dev`

 ### Windows
 Again the easiest way is to use *CMake*.
 Command below is for *Visual Studio 15 2017* but you can use any version that supports *C++17*.

 `cmake -G "Visual Studio 15 2017 Win64"`

+You also need to have OpenSSL installed (for example with [choco](https://chocolatey.org/packages/openssl)). and set *`OPENSSL_ROOT_DIR`* environment variable to its root directory.

 Then you can work directly with generated Visual Studio solution.